scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 |   macro avg |      0.90 |     0.89  |    0.89   |   1372 |
 |weighted avg |      0.90 |     0.90  |    0.90   |   1372 |

-I, then, ran a Convolution Neural Network on the grayscale images as I was interested to see how that would train.
+I, then, ran a Convolution Neural Network on the color images as I was interested to see how that would train.
-My first few attempts were around 50% with a ReLu activation function.
-I switched the activation function to Linear and it scored a 91%.
+My first few attempts were around 50% and so I made some changes to get a scored of 94%.

 ![](images/epoch_accuracy.svg)

 ![](images/epoch_loss.svg)

 # Conclusion

+below needs to be updates

 Using the Multinomial Naive Bayes:
 The edge images performed best, scoring about 80%/81% for Tomato/Pear for F1.
 Color was second at 79%/80% for Pear/Tomato  for  F1.
 The grayscale was last scoring 77%/79% for Tomato/Pear for F1 score.